 Yulia: [00:35:19] You have to because there's no reason to dream small.
-Because right now we're dreaming small.
 We have to dream big in order to create amazing things.

 Osh: [00:35:42] Of course you do.
-And I think you know there's this you know culture on Facebook to only say the good things that we're doing.
-And and to not let people see us become vulnerable.
-So I'm thinking of another project where people can go on screen and to talk about those things which we all which we're all afraid of and don't want to talk which everyone else is going through as well.
-And so I just find that so strange that we can't come together for the things that.
-We all have to deal with and rather pretend that they all don't exist or happen us.
+I think there's this culture on Facebook to only say the good things that we're doing.
+And to not let people see us become vulnerable.
+I'm thinking of another project where people can go on screen, and to talk about those things.
+Which we all are afraid of and don't want to talk about.
+What everyone else is going through as well.
+I just find that so strange that we can't come together for the things that we all have to deal with.
+Rather pretend that they don't exist or happen us.

 Yulia: [00:36:23] Sign me up.
-I will talk about all my failures since I was like ten years old.Because they all taught me things.
-So I would love to be a part.
-Osh.
-I know you have to run.
+I will talk about all my failures.
+They all taught me things.
+I would love to be a part.
+Ohh, I know you have to run.
 You're a busy man.
 Thank you so much.

 Yulia: [00:36:38] I came to one of the performances and it was so amazing.
-And the kids were so amazing.
-And I had such a lovely night.
+The kids were so amazing.
+I had such a lovely night.

 Yulia: [00:38:19] And where can they find you online?